Smells Like Teen Spirit: Music video

 The music video for "Smells Like Teen Spirit" was the first for director Samuel Bayer.
 Bayer believed he was hired because his test reel was so poor the band anticipated his production would be "punk" and "not corporate".
 The video is based on the concept of a school concert which ends in anarchy and riot, inspired by Jonathan Kaplan's 1979 film Over the Edge and the Ramones' film Rock 'n' Roll High School.
 It had an estimated budget of between $30,000 and $50,000.

 The video was filmed on August 17, 1991, on Stage 6 of GMT Studios in Culver City.
 It features Nirvana playing at a pep rally in a high school gym to an audience of apathetic students on bleachers, and cheerleaders wearing black dresses with the Circle-A anarchist symbol.
 The video features an appearance by Burton C. Bell, later known as frontman of heavy metal band Fear Factory.
 Occasionally, the scene cuts to a janitor (played by Tony De La Rosa) wearing a navy blue jumpsuit and dancing with a push broom handle.
 The video ends with the students destroying the set and the band's gear.
-The discontent was genuine; the extras that filled the bleachers had been forced to stay seated through numerous replays of the song for an entire afternoon of filming.
+The discontent was genuine; the extras who filled the bleachers had been forced to stay seated through numerous replays of the song for an entire afternoon of filming.
 Cobain convinced Bayer to allow the extras to mosh, and the set became a scene of chaos.
 "Once the kids came out dancing they just said 'fuck you', because they were so tired of his shit throughout the day," Cobain said.

 Cobain disliked Bayer's final edit and oversaw a re-edit of the video, creating the final version.
 One of Cobain's major additions was the penultimate shot, a close-up of his face after it had been obscured for most of the video.
 Another major change involved two sequences of a principal standing next to a loudspeaker and being sprayed with confetti, and a teacher dressed like a nerd dancing to the song with a "Dunce" cap before being tied to a basketball hoop pole.
 Cobain had the principal footage and most of the teacher footage removed, aside from the ending scene which shows the teacher tied to the pole as the janitor sweeps the floor.
 Bayer said that unlike subsequent artists he worked with, Cobain was not vain, and was more interested that "the video had something that was truly about what they were about".